diethardsteiner/diethardsteiner.github.io/_posts/2016-02-20-PDI-Parameter-Object.md

 As soon as we define `PARAM_CITY` and `PARAM_DATE` in our `jb_sample` job, the chain of passing down parameters breaks. **Pentaho Data Integration** does not automatically **substitute** a **parameter** value with a **variable** value if you pass it down from a job in example. **Roland Bouman** wrote an excellent article on how to solve this challenge many years ago on his [blog post](http://rpbouman.blogspot.co.uk/2010/12/substituting-variables-in-kettle.html).
 We will use the approach he outlined [here](http://wiki.pentaho.com/display/EAI/Substituting+variable+references+in+Job+Parameter+values).

 Let's tackle this challenge: As you might know, the PDI job (`.kjb`) and transformation (`.ktr`) files are just **XML** files.
-Upfront we will source the parameter names directly from **XML file** of the job we want to execute from the wrapper.
+We will source the parameter names directly from **XML file** of the job we want to execute from the wrapper.
 Once we have the parameter names, we will create variables of the same name and assign the respective values of the variables to them.
 We will try to keep everything dynamic, hence we will follow mostly Roland's approach here:

 1. Define the following parameters in `jb_sample`'s job settings: `PARAM_CITY` and `PARAM_DATE`.
 Do not set any value for them.
 2. Create a new **transformation** called `tr_substitute_params_with_vars`.